cellbang/cell/packages/logger/README.md

-# Malagu - Logger component with pino
+# Malagu - Logger Component with pino